-We haven’t had the Burton Kilroy Pow in powder but we have had the Burton Stun Gun which is pretty much the same float except for one thing.
+I got the Kilroy Pow Camber in Pow and it was what I hoped it would be.
+It was really good/light early season PNW pow so take that for what it’s worth.
+The Kilroy camber wasn’t even trying.
 The base is a little slower so it won’t have that easy traverse glide that the Stun Gun had.
 It will not be bad at all and the sintered base still has some easy glide.
 It just won’t be a hero traverser.
 The set back on board is -5.875” set all the way back at a 21.75” stance width.
 These days we like that stance width for a board like this.
 Combine all that set back, the early rise before the big ass nose, and a tiny tapered tail you have a lot of float happening here.
 It could be a dedicated pow board easily but still carve the hell out of groomers.

 So The Burton Kilroy Pow Camber is a great directional daily driver or even better a great addition to a quiver.
 I could have a pretty good life if I had a mountain freestyle or all mountain board with good grip and the Burton Kilroy Pow Camber.

 Burton Kilroy Pow Camber Specs